 Pastry-like in texture and appearance, these cookies pair the intense sweetness of dates with the delicate flavor of almonds.
-The filling is enhanced by fresh orange zest and juice, as well as orange-flower water; look for the latter in specialty foods shops and Middle Eastern markets.
+The filling is enhanced by fresh orange zest and juice, as well as orange-flower water.

 - Yield: Makes 1 dozen